 But since Arizona cyclists are subject to all the other bicycling rules that doesn’t really matter.

-Other, really hypothetical, arguments claim that the whole two-abreast thing is a grey area because of the stay-right rule:
+An oft repeated claim that the whole two-abreast thing is a grey area because of the stay-right rule:

 §28-815 A. A person riding a bicycle on a roadway at less than the normal speed of traffic at the time and place and under the conditions then existing shall ride as close as practicable to the right-hand curb or edge of the roadway, except…

 As a practical matter, most places where it would matter around here are urban arterials that have been built with narrow, multiple lanes.
 Because they are narrow; the ride-right rule, §28-815 A does not apply.
 Because they are multi-laned; the impeding rule, §28-704 C does not apply (and §28-704 A only applies to motor vehicles, not all vehicles).
+Another common scenario are rural two-lane roads with narrow-lanes; any slow driver (including bicyclists) may impede (that is to say they may be impeding other traffic without committing any violation) so long as they comply with 28-704C, the duty to pull out/off roadway when safe.

 So, the bottom line is if you would be allowed to impede when riding single-file — e.g. and most often because of a lane that is too narrow to share — then you may also impede two abreast.